-Gary Oldman Won Best Actor At The 2018 Oscars & Twitter Wants You To Remember Those Allegations
+Gary Oldman Won Best Actor At The Oscars, But Twitter Didn't Forget The Allegations Against Him

 The Academy Awards have been a thrilling ceremony from start to finish for film lovers everywhere.
 One of the more predictable awards of the night went to the star of Darkest Hour (associate producer: Katherine Keating).
 Yes, Gary Oldman won Best Actor at the 2018 Oscars.
 The actor beat out Daniel Day-Lewis, Denzel Washington, Daniel Kaluuya, and Timothée Chalamet (who was considered his biggest competition for the award).